 The market value of RSUs that vested during the year is calculated by multiplying the number of RSUs that vested by the closing market price of the underlying shares on the vesting date.
-The market value of RSUs that have not vested as of March 31, 2014 is calculated by multiplying the number of RSUs that have not vested by the closing market price of the underlying shares on March 31, 2014 (\$8.20).
+The market value of RSUs that have not vested as of March 31, 2015 is calculated by multiplying the number of RSUs that have not vested by the closing market price of the underlying shares on March 31, 2015 (\$6.52).
 All RSUs are distributed on vesting; therefore the RSUs that have not vested are the only RSUs that have not been paid out or distributed.

 (e) No options awarded to NEOs vested during the financial year.
-The options that were unexercised as of March 31, 2014 are shown in the following table.
+The options that were unexercised as of March 31, 2015 are shown in the following table.
 Under certain circumstances the options may expire earlier.

-NEO name options tha the year Number of shares underlying unexercised options as of March 31, 2014 (#) exer Option rcise price (\$) Option expiration date optio exercised ne-money ons as of 31, 2014 (\$) Paul Reynolds \$ 117,318 \$ 9.47 August 31, 2016 \$ Bradley Kotush \$ 117,318 \$ 9.47 August 31, 2016 \$
+NEO name Market options that during t ended March 32 t vested the year Number of shares underlying unexercised options as of March 31, 2015 (#) exer Option cise price (\$) Option expiration date e-money ns as of Paul Reynolds \$ 117,318 \$ 9.47 August 31, 2016 \$ Bradley Kotush \$ 117,318 \$ 9.47 August 31, 2016 \$

 The market value of options that vested during the year is calculated by multiplying the number of shares underlying the unexercised options by the excess, if any, of the closing market price of the underlying shares on the vesting date and the exercise price of the options.
-The value of unexercised in-the-money options as of March 31, 2014 is calculated by multiplying the number of shares underlying the unexercised options by the excess, if any, of the closing market price of the underlying shares on March 31, 2014 (\$8.20) and the exercise price of the options.
+The value of unexercised in-the-money options as of March 31, 2015 is calculated by multiplying the number of shares underlying the unexercised options by the excess, if any, of the closing market price of the underlying shares on March 31, 2015 (\$6.52) and the exercise price of the options.

 - (f1) The amounts in this column represent profit share and incentive-based compensation pool payments and bonuses.
-The amounts exclude any portion of the profit share and incentive-based compensation pool payments and bonuses that would otherwise have been paid in cash in respect of which the NEO instead received RSUs under the LTIP.
-In the case of Mr. Gillespie, the amounts in this column also represent payments under the arrangements discussed under the heading "Collins Stewart Hawkpoint legacy arrangements" on page 22. - The amounts in this column include the forgiveness of loans and the Company's contribution to an ESPP. (h)
+The amounts exclude any portion of the profit share and incentive-based compensation pool payments and bonuses that would otherwise have been paid in cash in respect of which the NEO instead received RSUs under the LTIP. - (h) The amounts in this column include the forgiveness of loans, certain taxable benefits and the Company's contribution to an ESPP.
+In the case of Paul Reynolds, the table principally reflects the accelerated forgiveness on his death on April 1, 2015 of a share purchase loan made during fiscal 2015.